 Corporate Event SurveysThere are several ways you can measure internal and external satisfaction.
 To really get a sense of your event’s ROI, though, the most direct way is to survey your attendees before and after the event.
 Your pre-event survey can revolve around recent brand changes and initiatives or you could ask attendees to rate their feelings towards company communication and clearness of direction.
 This survey serves as a baseline and ensures your event is unique and memorable.
 Now that you understand how your attendees felt before the event, conduct a post-event survey and see how their answers are different now that the event is over.
 This survey measures what they learned, if they enjoyed the event experience and whether or not your content helped drive your brand message home.

 By allowing your people to give anonymous, open feedback, you will have a better understanding of how to make your events more successful moving forward.

 The importance of goal-setting is something we can’t stress enough.
 By identifying goals and the objectives early on, you create a clear path for event success, making it easy for everything else to fall into place.

-Measurable goals make it easy to prove your corporate event’s ROI, further growing your brand.
+If your event strategy doesn’t align with your goals, you risk creating a disconnect between your brand message and attendee journey.Measurable goals make it easy to prove your corporate event’s ROI, further growing your brand.
 If proper event planning has taken place, attendee disengagement should be a thing of the past.